PayFi Strategy Token USDC (PSTUSDC) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 PayFi Strategy Token USDC Historical Price

-According to the latest data gathered on PayFi Strategy Token USDC live price page, the current price of PayFi Strategy Token USDC is 1.056USD.
+According to the latest data gathered on PayFi Strategy Token USDC live price page, the current price of PayFi Strategy Token USDC is 1.055USD.
 The circulating supply of PayFi Strategy Token USDC(PSTUSDC) is

 In the past 24 hours, PayFi Strategy Token USDC has shown a price movement of